Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Priority of Admission

-1. Unless a program’s admission requirements state otherwise, NSCC makes offers of admission to eligible domestic applicants in order of application completion date.
+1. Unless a program’s admission requirements state otherwise, NSCC makes offers of admission to eligible applicants in order of application completion date, prioritized according to citizenship and residency.

 2. Offers are extended: